terminaldweller/mutator/obfuscator/README.md

 ## Status
 You can find a list of the implemented features and the ones that will be implemented below.<br/>
 If you have suggestions or recommendations for features to add, please make an issue with the `obfuscator` label.<br/>
-When an alpha version is ready, `obfuscator` will be mirrored into its own repo.<br/>
+When an alpha version is ready, `obfuscator` will get its own mirror repo.<br/>

 ### Implemented Features
 * Identifier Obfuscation: Swaps the name of all identifiers with their hash. <br/>